 - (½ teaspoon kosher salt, ⅛ teaspoon pepper, ⅛ teaspoon cayenne, ¼ teaspoon celery seed)

 - 8 ounces unsalted butter

 - one 4 inch sprig of fresh rosemary

 - 1 ½ lemons.
 Slice the rest of the lemon for garnish

 - Rinse the shrimp and drain, keeping the shell on.Season with Creole seasoning or use list of spices in the recipe.

 - Over medium-low heat, melt the butter in a skillet and add garlic, rosemary and bay leaf.
 Cook on medium-low heat for about a minute.

 - Add hot sauce, Worcestershire sauce and lemon juice to the skillet and simmer for 4-5 minutes.

-Add the shrimp and simmer for 4-5 minutes, turning to coat the shrimp in sauce and cook on both sides.
+- Add the shrimp and simmer until shrimp turn pink about 4-5 minutes, turning to coat the shrimp in sauce and cook on both sides.

 - Garnish with lemon slices and serve with bread.